What Is Fanternity?

 Fanternity is a social network for sports fans.
 Pick a team and connect with fans just like you.

-Give a Bone
+Give a Tide

 What has college athletics become?
 There is very little purity left.
 One thing has been a fact for the last 10-15 years, it is no longer amateur athletics.
 There is so much money and power at stake that winning at all costs seems to be the mentality whether it be swimming, softball yet alone the monster of the SEC - football.
 Look no further than to Alabama and college footballs most revered modern day coach, Nick Saban.